-Given the relative scale of the impacts, overall this package is expected to have a minor positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.
+Overall, it is expected that this package would have a minor positive impact on this objective under both the 'With Policy' and 'Without Policy' scenarios.

 5. A reliable and resilient strategic transport system that is safe for users.

 Reduce the accident rates and severity of transport related casualties in line with reduction targets.